 When expectations are too high

 Have you noticed that life doesn’t always turn out the way you planned?
-No matter how hard you try one thing is for sure: “the best-laid plans of mice and men often go astray.”
+No matter how hard you try one thing is for sure: “The best-laid plans of mice and men often go astray.”
 This is doubly true when it comes to dating or relationships.

 Look no further than the Bachelor and Bachelorette for a picture of unrealistically high expectations.
-These programs confirm that even when all the elements for an ideal date are brought together, things can still go wrong.
+These programs confirm that even when all the elements of an ideal date are brought together, things can still go wrong.